 There are many symptoms associated with unresolved conflict, with some examples being:

-High Staff Turnover – If a person is unhappy at work due to unresolved conflict, they may consider resigning their post.
+- High Staff Turnover – If a person is unhappy at work due to unresolved conflict, they may consider resigning from their post.
 This can have a significant impact on staff morale, as well as the company itself.
-For example, it is estimated that each employee that leaves can cost the company as much as £30,000 in output, training, and advertising and interviewing for the position to be refilled.
+For example, it is estimated that each employee who leaves can cost the company as much as £30,000 in output, training, advertising and interviewing for the position to be refilled.

-Absenteeism – A high rate of staff absenteeism is both a sign and a symptom of conflict in the workplace.
-If people do not enjoy being in work, then they are significantly more likely to call in sick or be on leave long term.
+- Absenteeism – A high rate of staff absenteeism is both a sign and a symptom of conflict in the workplace.
+If people do not enjoy being at work, then they are significantly more likely to call in sick or be on leave long term.

-Loss of Custom – If the conflict between staff is affecting your company’s output, this may result in increased customer complaints or even a loss in custom.
+- Loss of Custom – If the conflict between staff is affecting your company’s output, this may result in increased customer complaints or even a loss of custom.